SAPhow/SAP.how/_posts/s4hana/2023-08-04-guide-on-rfid.md

 strings into recognizable identifiers.

-A practical approach is to create a new barcode specification and implement the corresponding BAdI (Business Add-In) for decoding and identifying connected SSCC and/or other identifiers.
+A practical approach is to create a new barcode specification and implement the corresponding BAdI for decoding and identifying connected SSCC and/or other identifiers.
 Ensure that the intended screens support composite barcode input and that incorrect or duplicate inputs are processed efficiently.

 ### Supporting RFID Goods Handling without RF Terminals